psilocene/psilocene/content/home.md

 ### psilocene --  a new epoch in which humanity returns to harmony with itself and nature by stripping away the darkness within

 A new renaissance is taking place on the global stage.
 Psychedelics are once again being recognized as important tools to correct humanity from its destructive path.
-Many people are having mystical experiences and are waking up to the truth and reality, but wonder about what they can do to make a difference.
+Many people are having mystical experiences and are waking up to the truth, but they often wonder what they can do to make a difference.

 Psilocene is a group of people that have woken up to reality.
 We want to know each other.
 We want to work together.
 For real change, we must work together.